davidluther/dsp/statistics/2-4-cohens_d.md

 [Think Stats Chapter 2 Exercise 4](http://greenteapress.com/thinkstats2/html/thinkstats2003.html#toc24) (Cohen's d)

+---

+**Exercise summary:** Use Cohen's *d* to quantify the difference in weights between first-born babies and others.
+How does it compare to the difference in pregnancy duration?

+---

->> The mean weight of first babies is 7.20 lbs, and the mean weight of the others is 7.33 lbs, so first-born babies are statistically lighter than all the others, by an average of 0.15 lbs.
-Cohens d for the two groups is -0.089 standard deviations, the negative reflecting a relative smaller weight of first-born babies.
+The mean weight of first-born babies is 7.20 lbs, and the mean weight of the others is 7.33 lbs, so first-born babies are statistically lighter than all the others by an average of 0.15 lbs.
+Cohens *d* for the two groups is -0.089 standard deviations, the negative value reflecting a relative smaller weight of first-born babies.
 Though the magnitude is roughly three times that for pregnancy lengths (0.029), it is still fairly small, not even 10% of one standard deviation.

->> Code used to solve (using prior imports and variables in the chap02ex.ipynb file):
+#### Code used to solve exercise:
+*Using prior imports and variables in the chap02ex.ipynb file*
 ```python
 # variables from each series
 mean_f = firsts.totalwgt_lb.mean()